paradoxe35/nginxpm-operator/README.md

 Attach this to your ProxyHost using `ssl.customCertificate.name` in the spec.

-## Warning

-This project is still in its early stages and may have limitations.
-Your contributions and feedback are welcome to help improve and stabilize the operator.

 ## Support

 If you find this tool helpful for your setup, similar to the author's use case, please consider starring the repository and contributing to the source code.
-Your support helps improve the project for everyone.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-Check kubebuilder [documentation](https://book.kubebuilder.io/quick-start.html#installation) for more information.

-## License

-Licensed under the Apache License, Version 2.0.